henrik/augmentations/README.markdown

 ## New style

-Modules are still used (read the [Rails model extensions](http://henrik.nyh.se/2008/02/rails-model-extensions) article for details), but the API is improved.
+Modules are still used, as described above, but the API is improved.

 Use *Augmentations* like: